jsdevel/XforJ/README.md

 XforJ
 ===

-A Template to Javascript Compiler, that borrows from XSL.
+A Javascript Template Compiler written in javascript.

 For more information, visit http://www.xforj.com.